mfms-ncsu/galant-js/system-test-plan.md

 - push changes, create version on github.com site
 - add version history notes to the comments on the version
-- to deploy, log on to `galant.csc.ncsu.edu` and follow commands in `deploy.sh` by hand
+- to deploy, log on to `galant.csc.ncsu.edu` and follow commands in `deploy.sh` by hand the path to the repository clone is `/var/www/galant-js`
 - make changes in user documentation and bugs document as needed

 ## Testing overview